StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 * Building Kubernetes clusters
 * Building Docker containers in pipelines

-## Project Overview
+## I Project Overview

-## Pipeline Setup
+In this project the blue/green-deployment pattern is implemented in a cloud-native fashion with Jenkins and a set of services of Amazon Web Services.
+A static website is deployed in a web servers, which is a containerized application that runs in a Kubernetes Cluster.

+## II Results & Guideline to Build this Project
+This section wraps up the achievements of this project.
+The following section describe the details of the implementation of the blue/green-deployment pattern,

+* Section III describes in detail how to spawn the infrastructure in Amazon Web Services using CloudFormation.
+* Section IV describes in detail how to setup the web server, the operates the pipeline
+* Section V describes the pipeline in detail.
+* Section VI wraps up knowledge on Kubernetes, Docker and useful ways-of-working.

+## III Spawn the Infrastructure using CloudFormation
-This section describes how to set up the continuous integration / continuous deployment pipeline that this repository contains.
+This section describes how to set up the infrastructure for the continuous integration / continuous deployment pipeline that this repository contains.
+The infrastructure is spawned using Amazon Web Service's CloudFormation, a language for deploying _infrastructure-as-code_.
+One of the many advantages of CloudFormation is, that the infrastructure can be deleted and updated from command line, so it is easy to keep track of a large number of entities in an account.

-### Spawn the Infrastructure using CloudFormation
-The stack in Amazon Web Service is created by
+The _stack_ in Amazon Web Service is created by
 `$ ./create.sh UdacityCapstoneProject infrastructure.yml parameters.json`.
 After running the CloudFormation script with parameters, the stack appears with all resources and outputs as displayed in the figure below.